griffithlab/civic-docs/docs/using/browsing.rst

      - Evidence Type of the Item
    * - ED
      - Evidence Direction of the Item
-   * - CS
+   * - S
-     - Clinical Significance of the Item
+     - Significance of the Item
    * - VO
      - Variant Origin of the Item
    * - R